TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 #### Why is your LinkedIn so... professionally unprofessional?

-Wdym?
 You mean you don't have a sense of humour?

 #### Why do you believe in all this Jesus stuff?